zaydbf/GAIAthon/README.md

-Carbonsense weaves IoT, AI, and Web into a vibrant platform for tracking Earth's air.
+Carbonsens weaves IoT, AI, and Web into a vibrant platform for tracking Earth's air.
 Its sleek dashboard, AI chatbot, and 7-day gas forecasts empower users to monitor CO2, CH4, and more.
 Split into three GitHub repos—AI for analytics, IoT for sensors, and Web for UI/backend—it’s a bold step toward a greener future.